Liquidity and funding standards applicable in the European Union and in the Grand Duchy of Luxembourg

 Legal acts defining liquidity and funding risk requirements

 The European liquidity standards are defined by the following legal acts:

 - Part 6 of Regulation (EU) No 575/2013 of 26 June 2013 on prudential requirements for credit institutions and investment firms (Capital Requirements Regulation, CRR).
 Following its amendment by Regulation (EU) 2019/876, the NSFR became applicable as from the 28 June 2021 for all credit institutions;

 - Commission Delegated Regulation (EU) 2015/61 of 10 October 2014 to supplement Regulation (EU) No 575/2013 with regard to liquidity coverage requirement for Credit Institutions (LCR DA), as amended;

-> - Commission Implementing Regulation (EU) No 680/2014 of 16 April 2014 laying down implementing technical standards with regard to supervisory reporting of institutions according to Regulation (EU) No 575/2013 (ITS as regards templates and instructions), as amended;
+- Commission Implementing Regulation (EU) 2021/451 of 17 December 2020 laying down implementing technical standards for the application of Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to supervisory reporting of institutions and repealing Implementing Regulation (EU) No 680/2014 (ITS as regards templates and instructions), as amended;

-> In addition, when required by European regulations or to ensure a comprehensive liquidity risk framework, the CSSF adopted local regulations, circular or circular letters to banks which are listed hereunder:
+In addition, when required by European regulations or to ensure a comprehensive liquidity risk framework, the CSSF adopted local regulations, circular or circular letters to banks which are listed hereunder:

 - Circulars CSSF 07/301 and CSSF 12/552 which lay down the main guiding principles for sound, overall risk management, including liquidity risk;

 - Circular CSSF 09/403 which sets out the qualitative requirements with regard to a sound liquidity risk management;